 Center for Student Involvement: Getting involved on campus is one of the best ways to make the most of your college experience.
-The Center for Student Involvement (CSI) connects students to intentionally designed co-curricular experiences, programs, and services.
-CSI is home to Commuter Affairs, Freshman Development, Disability Services, Greek Life, Student Organization Services, and

-Programs and Leadership, all of which provide opportunities for students to engage with each other and the campus community.
-Additionally, the First-Generation College Student Success Series, Sophomore Experience program, and the Brother Keating Food Pantry Initiative are all housed in CSI to provide students with additional programs and support for their Duquesne student experience.
+The Center for Student Involvement (CSI) connects students to intentionally designed co-curricular experience, programs, and services.
+CSI is home to Commuter Affairs, First Year Development, Disability Services, Greek Life, Student Organization Services, Student Programming and Leadership Development, all of which provide opportunities for students to engage with each other and the campus community.
+Additionally, the First Generation College Student Success Series, New Student Orientation, Student Government Association, the Duquesne Program Council, and the Brother Keating Food Pantry Initiative are all housed within CSI to provide students with additional programs (both student-led and staff run) and support for their Duquesne student experience.